 Diu Fort is one of the best local attraction that one should never miss on their visit to Diu.
 The fort embarks a glorifying era of Portuguese in Diu.

 The breathtaking sight of Arabian sea is what makes this location a perfect tourist destination.
-The panoramic view of Arabian sea from the fort is best spot to take pictures for the tourists visiting it.
+The panoramic view of Arabian sea from the fort is the best spot to take pictures for the tourists visiting it.

 On the right of this massive fort lies a line of hotels and restaurants which makes it appropriate for one to stay and spend a night here.

-Some history of Diu Fort
+History of Diu Fort

 The fort was built between 1535 to 1541 AD, a period embarked by Portuguese inheritance in Diu.
 This ear was concluded by Bahadurshah popularly called Sultan of Gujrat on the mark of his loss to Humanyun, The Mughal emperor.